Hedonic Prices and Quality Adjusted Price Indices Powered by AI: AI-Based Hedonic Price Models and Price Indices for Apparel

 The main conclusions we draw from these results are the following.

 \begin{itemize}

-\item[E.1] The main index -- the yearly-chained FHPI -- suggests an average price decline in 2013-2017 of $.77\%$.
-In contrast, the BLS CPI for apparel suggests that there was very little decline in the price level. \\
+\item[E.1] The main index -- the yearly-chained FHPI -- suggests an average price decline in 2014-2019 of $.98\%$.
+In contrast, the BLS CPI for apparel suggests that there was a somewhat smaller decline in the price level. \\

 \item[E.2] The yearly chained FHPI declines at a slower rate than the matched Fisher index, Adobe DPI, and the monthly-chained FHPI, highlighting the importance of using hedonic adjustment and long chaining. \\